PlushZ/VEFill/README.md

 | Per-protein LOVarO (leave-one-variant-out)      | `models/per_protein_lovaro_models/lgbm_model_gene_{gene_id}_variant_{mutation_id}.pkl` |
 | Reduced feature set (only ESM-1v embeddings and mean DMS used)     | `models/reduced/lgbm_model.pkl` |
 | Zero-shot (without mean DMS)     | `models/zero_shot/lgbm_model.pkl` |

 ---

-## Data Access

-The processed datasets used in this study, including both *Domainome* and *non-Domainome* variant data, are available via the [Zenodo repository](https://zenodo.org).
-These datasets contain mutation-level features and target labels used to train and evaluate the models.
-All data was generated using the preprocessing pipeline included in this repository.

----